Particles and gases from wildfires can cause respiratory issues and sinus infection-like symptoms

-Although cooler fall temperatures may bring more appeal to outdoor activities, smoke exposure isn't worth the risk.
 Here is some advice for reducing your exposure risk and keeping yourself and your family safe.

 Why wildfire smoke makes you sick

 Wildfire smoke includes particles from burning vegetation and building materials mixed with gases.
-If your eyes feel like they're stinging, smoke exposure could also be inflicting other damage.
-Particles can be getting into your respiratory system.
+If your eyes feel like they’re stinging, smoke exposure could also be inflicting other damage.
+Particles could be getting into your respiratory system.